What is CMOS? Working Principle & Its Applications

 What is CMOS?

 CMOS is the short-term solution for Complementary Metal Oxide Semiconductors.
 In the computer chip design business, CMOS technology is one of the most widely used technologies that help create integrated circuits in various applications.
 It is a popular MOSFET technology used in today’s computer memory, CPUs, and mobile phones because it has numerous advantages.
-Semiconductor devices like the P and N channels are used in CMOS, also known as PMOS and NMOS.
+Semiconductor devices like the P and N channels are used in and define what CMOS is, which is also known as PMOS and NMOS.
 With CMOS technology, relevant professionals can design microcontroller chips, microprocessors, RAM, ROM, Application Specific Integrated Circuits (ASICs), and EEPROM.
-Knowing about its working principles and applications is important before using it.
+Knowing about CMOS working principles and the application of CMOS is important before using it.

 How was CMOS Developed?